Courses of Study

 [BI392] Cell Biology of Cancer Explores the cellular and molecular mechanisms that underly the development of cancer.
 In addition, the complexities associated with diagnosing and treating cancer will be considered.
 Prerequisite: Biology 164 and 227.
 Three credit hours.

 BI401f, 402s Biology Seminar Participation in selected department seminars during the fall or spring semester.
 Seminars will focus on student-led discussions of readings from the primary literature and will also include playing host to several outside speakers.
 Required of all senior biology majors.
 Prerequisite: Senior standing.
 One credit hour.
 Faculty

 BI483f, 484s Honors Research in Biology Research conducted under the guidance of a faculty member and focused on an approved topic leading to the writing of an honors thesis and an oral presentation of the research results.
 Prerequisite: Senior standing as a biology major and permission of the department chair.
 One to four credit hours.
 Faculty

 BI491f, 492s Independent Study Individual projects in areas where the student has demonstrated the interest and competence necessary for independent work.
 Prerequisite: Permission of a faculty sponsor.
 One to four credit hours.
 Faculty

-BI494f Problems in Environmental Science Listed as Environmental Studies 494.
+BI494f Environmental Science Research Experience Listed as Environmental Studies 494.
 Five credit hours.
-Bruesewitz
+Becknell, Bruesewitz